AbhinavTuladhar/Random_Programs/README.md

 Pygame programs:

+(x) Bouncing Balls - A bunch of balls bouncing around the screen.
+That's it.

 Pong V2 - An 'improved' version of Pong in pygame

 Pong(pygame): Code copied from a YouTube tutorial

-Only the first three programs were written entirely by me.
-The others were either directly copied from some external source or modified in some way after copying.
+The programs marked with an (x) have been written by me.
+Others were directly copied from somewhere or modified after copying.